Pompeii is an ancient Roman city located near the coast of the Bay of Naples, Italy.

 In 1748, when the Campania region was dug up, explorers were shocked to find that Pompeii was exactly how it was on that fateful day.

-Everything was marvelously preserved starting from the buildings to the dead bodies that were frozen in same positions where they had fallen.
+Everything was marvelously preserved, starting from the buildings to the dead bodies that were frozen in the same positions where they had fallen.

 Archaeologists even found pickle jars and loaves of bread.

-17. Pompeii is world’s largest archaeological and excavation site
+17. Pompeii is the world’s largest archaeological and excavation site

-Spanning over 150 acres, Pompeii is world’s largest archaeological site.
+Spanning over 150 acres, Pompeii is the world’s largest archaeological site.

-The town of Pompeii was around 10 Kms (6.2 Miles) from Mount Vesuvius, but the distance didn’t seem to help.
+The town of Pompeii was around 10 Km (6.2 Miles) from Mount Vesuvius, but the distance didn’t help.

 18. One-third of the city of Pompeii is still to be excavated

-Only two third of Pompeii has been excavated so far.
+Only two-thirds of Pompeii has been excavated so far.

-He along with many experts believes that it is more important to preserve what has been extracted already than to excavate more of Pompeii and expose it to the tourists and elements.
+He and many experts believe it is more important to preserve what has been extracted than to excavate more of Pompeii and expose it to tourists and elements.

-19. Plaster helped get a snapshot of final moments of Pompeii
+19. Plaster helped get a snapshot of the final moments of Pompeii

-Since the human bodies had decomposed inside the volcanic ash, the empty space had been formed.
+The empty space had been formed since the human bodies had decomposed inside the volcanic ash.

-He decided to inject liquid plaster in the cavities and get the shape of the human body.
-The voids acted as molds and as a result, he managed to create more than a 1000 human figures caught in the ash.
+He decided to inject liquid plaster into the cavities to create the shape of the human body.
+The voids acted as molds, so he managed to create more than 1,000 human figures caught in the ash.

 These plaster casts have been a stark reminder of how fast doom had descended on Pompeii.
-These casts are also known as ‘muleteer’.
+These casts are also known as ‘muleteers.’

 Over the years, the excavators have moved from plaster to transparent glass fiber.